More Than a Woman (Bee Gees song): 911 version

 In 1998, British boy band 911 recorded "More Than a Woman" for the Bee Gees Tribute Album: Gotta Get a Message to You.
-It was also the lead single of their third studio album, There It Is (1999).
+It also served as the lead single of their third studio album, There It Is (1999).
 Produced by Phil Harding and Ian Curnow, this version was released on 12 October 1998 and peaked at number two on the UK Singles Chart while also charting in France and New Zealand.

 Release and reception

 911's version of "More Than a Woman" was added to BBC Radio 1's As Featured playlist on 7 September 1998; by the end of the month, it had been upgraded to the station's A-list.
 On 12 October 1998, Virgin Records released the song in the United Kingdom as two CD singles and a cassette single.
 Six days later, the song debuted and peaked at number two on the UK Singles Chart, becoming the band's highest-charting single in the UK until the follow-up, a cover of Dr. Hook's "A Little Bit More", topped the UK chart in January 1999.
 For most of the week, "More Than a Woman" outsold Spacedust's "Gym and Tonic", but the latter song slipped ahead to become the number-one song of that week despite mediocre sales.
 "More Than a Woman" spent four weeks in the top 40 and 15 weeks in the top 100.

 On the Eurochart Hot 100, the cover reached number 18 on 31 October 1998 as that week's Sales Breaker.
 Elsewhere in Europe, the song charted in France in March 1999, when it appeared on the SNEP Singles Chart for a single week at number 94, becoming the band's only single to chart there.
 In New Zealand, the song became 911's third of four songs to reach the top 50 on the New Zealand Singles Chart.
 After debuting at number 20 on 14 March 1999, it rose to its peak of number eight the following week to become the band's highest-charting song in New Zealand.
 It spent a further seven nonconsecutive weeks in the top 50.